About

 The following requirements are desirable:

-• A recognised qualification in the relevant area and/or other qualification in Occupational Safety and Health.
+• A recognised qualification at Diploma level or higher in Occupational Safety and Health.

 How to Apply